You have a lot of questions about the program and I’ll try to answer some of them here. If you have more questions, please get in touch!

 - Use collaborative learning to develop a unique teaching style

-Right from the first day, you’ll dive deeply into your own practice.
-Prepare to challenge yourself in the practice as well as in the philosophy and history of yoga.
+From the first day, you’ll dive deeply into your own practice.
+Prepare to challenge yourself in the practice and in the philosophy and history of yoga.

 - (instruction) be equipped to instruct 75 minute community classes